angelalonso/robot/brain/SETUP_README.md

 ## SETUP file
 This file describes your erm, setup.

+Then name is unimportant because you'll pass it as a parameter to the brain program.

 You can find an example at setup.yaml on this directory.

 Modify to your liking with the following information: